 “Referee kayu!!” or “Referee bodoh (stupid)!!”
 One often could hear the fans’ blasting of the referee whenever mistakes were made.

-Famous football clubs such as Manchester United, Arsenal, Liverpool, Newcastle United and Celtic once played their friendlies here.
+Famous football clubs such as Manchester United, Arsenal, Liverpool, Newcastle United and Celtic once played their friendlies at the National Stadium.

-Beside sports, National Stadium had also hosted the concerts of superstars such as Michael Jackson, Elton John, Mariah Carey, Steve Wonder and Zhang Hui Mei.
+Beside sporting events, the National Stadium had also hosted numerous concerts by superstars such as Michael Jackson, Elton John, Mariah Carey, Steve Wonder and Zhang Hui Mei.

 At the end of June 2007, the National Stadium was closed officially, bring down the curtains of its glittering 44-year history.
-However, the stadium continued to host the East Asian, Asean and World Cup qualifying games until 2010.
+It was to be demolished to make way for the new integrated Sports Hub.
+However, due to the delays of the new project, the stadium continued to host the East Asian, Asean and World Cup qualifying games until 2010.

 Published: 14 November 2010